Guy-Falk/EthicalHacking/README.md

 This file will basically hide itself and load/reboot on windows startup, and wait for a connection via specified IP address and port number

-File: ServicesHubRootHost.txt
+File: ServicesHubRootHost.ino
 Description:-
-This file is a ducky script compiled using Arduino IDE onto a Digispark ATTINY85 microchip.
+This file is compiled into firmware using Arduino IDE onto a Digispark ATTINY85 microchip.